niuware/niuware.github.io/quick-docs.md

 {% endhighlight %}

 In the previous example you can notice each path has an array value as well.
-This array has two values: 'use' which points to the Controller class that will listen to the path and 'login', a boolean value that tells the framework if the path requires a login or not.
-This value is set to false by default so it can be omitted.
+This array has two keys: **use** which points to the Controller class that will listen to the path and **require**, that has values such as 'login' or 'csrf' and tells the framework if the path requires an active logged in session and/or a CSRF check when sending data to the server (see <a href="#security-csrf">CSRF Token Form Validation</a> for more details).
+This values are set to false by default so you can omit the whole 'require' key.
 The usage of Controllers is detailed in the Controllers section of this page.

 <a name="routing-admin"></a>
 ### Routing: Application Admin Space